Airports & Airlines

 - Retail and catering

-As you would expect, Kenwood analogue two-way radio communications equipment has been in use at many of the world’s leading airports for years and now with NEXEDGE® digital two-way radio systems incorporating hand-portable walkie-talkies, mobile units and repeaters operating in fully scalable digital trunked systems, more airports than ever are migrating to the outstanding coverage, flexibility and security that digital two way radio offers.
+As you would expect, Kenwood professional two-way radio communications equipment has been in use at many of the world’s leading airports for years and now with NEXEDGE® NXDN, NEXEDGE dPMR and DMR digital two-way radio systems incorporating hand-portable walkie-talkies, mobile units and repeaters operating in fully scalable IP linked digital systems, more airports than ever are migrating to the outstanding coverage, flexibility and security that digital two-way radio offers.

 Recent installations in Airports include the six largest airports in Turkey and Vnukovo Airport in Moscow.